1. Identity of the data controller

 12. International transfers

-Some of our providers (Supabase, Google, xAI) are in the United States.
+Some of our infrastructure and artificial intelligence providers are in the United States or other jurisdictions outside the European Economic Area.
 When your data leaves the European Economic Area, we protect it through:

 - Standard Contractual Clauses (SCC) of the European Commission, in their most recent versions